phoenixzhao7/Graphic-Design-Portfolio/README.md

 # Phoenix Zhao ~ Graphic Design Portfolio

-Collection of my digital illustrations created for various clubs, organizations, and creative projects.
-The accompanying interactive website presents each piece with an image display and a brief caption.
+Collection of my digital illustrations created for various clubs, organizations, and other creative projects displayed in an interactive website.

-You can view the portfolio online here --> https://phoenixzhao7.github.io/Graphic-Design-Portfolio/
+View the portfolio online here --> https://phoenixzhao7.github.io/Graphic-Design-Portfolio/

 ## License